 As the ERP market expanded along with the CRM marketplace, there were growing aspirations to tie the two disparate systems together in a unified business platform.
-Traditional powerhouses such as Oracle and SAP enter the market at the top and made efforts to make their solutions more economical for the midmarket.
+Traditional powerhouses such as Oracle and SAP entered the market at the top and made efforts to make their solutions more economical for the midmarket.

 Having an established CRM consulting practice on SalesLogix, as Salesforce.com sought to create a partner network, we were invited to attend a recruitment event in San Francisco and shortly thereafter, became a certified Salesforce partner.

-Around the same time, Microsoft invited us up to Fargo, North Dakota for a similar recruitment meeting for the newly minted CRM offering.
+Around the same time, Microsoft invited us up to Fargo, North Dakota, for a similar recruitment meeting for the newly minted CRM offering.
 The chief difference in the partner programs between Salesforce and Microsoft is that the Microsoft partnership was allowing the partner to participate in the revenue share of software in addition to generating professional services revenues.

-This influenced our allegiances early on and found ourselves aligning more with Microsoft in those early days (a decision that was to be questioned later down the line).
+This influenced our allegiances early on and we found ourselves aligning more with Microsoft in those early days (a decision that was to be questioned later down the line).

 For a period of 3 years, we were proactively pursuing projects on all three platforms (Saleslogix, Salesforce.com, and Microsoft CRM) and saw the roadmap for Salesforce.com and Microsoft far outpacing that of SalesLogix and started position our SalesLogix practice for sale.

-As we started growing our Microsoft Dynamics client base, we started to feel the competitive pressures of the marketplace as more and more consultancies entered into space which leads to discussions on how to differentiate ourselves and stand out from the crowd.
+As we started growing our Microsoft Dynamics client base, we started to feel the competitive pressures of the marketplace as more and more consultancies entered into space which led to discussions on how to differentiate ourselves and stand out from the crowd.